SethKoren/starter-academic/content/aboutus/aboutus.md

 Our kinship is revealed in every combatative encounter of unfamiliar tribes of gorillas.
 With every mother monkey showing its children which fruit are alright to eat and which are to be avoided.
 Every time young apes play with each other, or exhibit curiosity about a change of scenery.
-And really also far beyond these closest relatives of ours to deep connections to the workings of every other animal, and further.
+And really the obvious-in-hindsight similarities extend also far beyond these closest relatives of ours to deep connections to the workings of every other animal.

 The point is that we are all far, far more deeply connected to each other than most 'traditional cultural beliefs' teach.
 This should have an enormous impact on how we understand governance and political philosophy.